 Want to learn SwiftUI?
 Start here.

-SwiftUI was announced during the keynote at WWDC19, and already there are a huge number of free tutorials as articles, YouTube videos, books, and more – it’s safe to say that folks are excited, and are keen to share that excitement with the world.
+SwiftUI was announced during the keynote at WWDC19, and already there are a huge number of free tutorials as articles, YouTube videos, books, and more – it’s safe to say that folks are really excited, and are keen to share that excitement with the world.

 Shortly after SwiftUI was announced I published an article called Get started with SwiftUI, which outlines the basics of creating views, stacks, lists, and more.